top of page

-Support Out Work
+Support Our Work

-For more than 25 years, House of Grace has been a trusted place of safety for survivors of domestic violence in Northwest Mississippi.
+House of Grace has been a trusted place of safety for survivors of domestic violence in Northwest Mississippi.
 What began as one shelter meeting an urgent need has grown into a multi-county organization serving 11 counties with a full range of support services.
 Over the years, thousands of survivors have found safety, healing, and hope through our programs.

 Every year, we welcome more than 80 survivors and their children into our shelter, provide crisis intervention and advocacy to over 1,200 survivors, and help at least 25 families with housing support like rental deposits, utilities, transportation, and job readiness.